dracollin/JS-ColorGame/README.md

 #JS-ColorGame

-A simple step-by-step folloed to understand the dinamic code.
+A simple step-by-step, to understand the dinamic of JS code.

 Just add some CSS on my own and change some JS lines to better understand.